nlsnmr/laravel5.7-crud/readme.md

 # Laravel 5.7 CRUD

 ### A basic app with Laravel that manage Projects and Tasks
-Using Laravel framework and MySQL database, the app allow's to manage projects and project tasks, displying them on the frontend after user logged.
+Using Laravel framework and MySQL database, the app allow's to manage projects and project tasks, displying them on the frontend.
 By default this app can send email (set configuration on `.env` file) after each project creation.

 __Laravel version__: 5.7